mahtokamal/OS_foundational_concepts/command_prompt _practice.md

 ### 2.1 dir
     Description - Displays a list of files and subdirectories in a directory.
     Syntax -
-    Example - help dir (shows all the options or switches available for dir command).
+    Example - help dir  or dir /? (shows all the options or switches available for dir command).
     Output -
     Example - dir

+    Example - dir /a (shows all files, subdirectories including hidden one in a directory.)

 ![Screenshot (434)](https://github.com/user-attachments/assets/58e4b009-0268-4911-b8eb-c10d7ec37b46)